 The following guidelines have been established to accommodate students with disabilities who are requesting accommodations for on campus housing or dining at the University of Texas at Austin.

-1. Indicate your need for accommodations on the Division of Housing and Food Services housing application.
-In order to receive priority consideration for accommodations, the accommodation request form and supporting documentation must be received by July 1st for students requesting Housing for the Fall Semester.
-For Apartment housing, requests and documentation should be submitted no later than 60 days prior to the preferred move-in date.
-Every effort will be made to accommodate late requests based on availability of the requested accommodation.
+Residence Halls: In order to receive priority consideration for accommodations, the accommodation request form and supporting documentation must be received by June 1st for students requesting Housing for the Fall Semester.

 University Apartments: Requests and documentation should be submitted no later than 60 days prior to the preferred move-in date.
 Requests can be submitted any time after a housing application has been submitted but approval will need to be current at time of move in.

 Requests made after these deadlines will be subject to the availability of the requested accommodation.